Last Updated on November 14, 2020 by Paul Guzman

 Most have bright colored leaves with numerous leaves or stalks.
 It is important to remove old dying stalks at the bottom of the plant.
 The species is a big family and many novice gardeners think they are in the agave family.

 A perfect sedum plant for filler in large pots with taller succulents or other low plants in the middle or in the background.

 Succulent Ideas for indoor decor

-Place them where there is lots of bright sun they can tolerate light shade.
+Place succulent plants where there is lots of bright sunlight they can tolerate light shade.
 You can also use them as an ornamental dinner table plant.
 Use them in flowering pots for some long-lasting greenery.
 Always use desert soil and cactus mix when repotting succulents.
 They don’t mind being crowded into one small pot and use cactus juice for a quick burst of growth.

 Succulent Pest Infestations